fwupd/fwupd/plugins/elantp/README.md

 ## Introduction

 This plugin allows updating Touchpad devices from Elan.
 Devices are enumerated using HID and raw I²C nodes.
-The I²C mode is used for firmware recovery.
+The I²C mode is used for ABS devices and firmware recovery of HID devices.

 ## Firmware Format